NeoHW/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Nurse input is invalid command format or invalid parameters value.
+Nurse's input is invalid command format.

     * 1a1.
 PatientSync shows an error message.

       Use case ends.

+* 1b.
+Nurse's input contains invalid parameters value.

+    * 1b1.
+PatientSync shows an error message.

+      Use case ends.

 **Use case: UC02 - Delete a patient**

 **MSS**

-1. Nurse requests to list patients
+1. Nurse requests to list patients.
-2. PatientSync shows a list of patients
+1. PatientSync shows a list of patients.
-3. Nurse requests to delete a specific patient in the list
+1. Nurse requests to delete a specific patient in the list.
-4. PatientSync deletes the patient
+1. PatientSync deletes the patient and displays success message.

     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
       Use case ends.

 * 3a.
-The given index is invalid.
+Nurse's input is invalid command format.

     * 3a1.
 PatientSync shows an error message.

+      Use case ends.

+* 3b.
+Nurse's input contains invalid patient id.

+    * 3b1.
+PatientSync shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use case: UC03 - List all patients**

 **MSS**

-1. Nurse requests to list patients
+1. Nurse requests to list all existing patients.
-2. PatientSync shows a list of patients
+1. PatientSync shows a list of all existing patients and displays success message.

    Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.